Dr. Mohammed Albakry

 Recent Publications

 Presentation of self in academic support genres: Job application statements.
-(Forthcoming).
+(2005).
 Michigan University Press: Ann Arbor, Michigan.

 Writing recommendation letters: The discourse of evaluation in academic settings.
 (2024).
 Michigan University Press: Ann Arbor, Michigan.